code-not-found/code-not-found.github.io/_posts/sping-ws/2017-05-01-spring-ws-mutual-authentication-example.md

 # General Project Setup

 The setup of the project is based on a previous [Spring WS HTTPS example]({{ site.url }}/2017/04/spring-ws-https-client-server-example.html) in which we configured the server authentication part.
-We will extend this setup so that also the client authenticates itself towards the server.
+We will extend this setup so that the client also authenticates itself towards the server.

-We will use [keytool](http://docs.oracle.com/javase/6/docs/technotes/tools/windows/keytool.html) to generate the different [Java KeyStores](https://en.wikipedia.org/wiki/Keystore) (JKS) which contain the key pair and public certificate for both client and server.
+We will use [keytool](http://docs.oracle.com/javase/6/docs/technotes/tools/windows/keytool.html) to generate the different [Java KeyStores](https://en.wikipedia.org/wiki/Keystore) (JKS) which contain the key pairs and public certificates for both client and server.

 Subsequently execute the following three commands in order to generate the <var>server-keystore.jks</var> and <var>client-truststore.jks</var>.